slingr-stack/gmelius-endpoint/scripts/helpersDocs.md

         <td>no</td>
         <td> false </td>
         <td> overrideSettings </td>
-        <td>If true the method won't return until the file has been downloaded and it will return all the information of the file.</td>
+        <td>If true the method won't return until the file has been downloaded, and it will return all the information of the file.</td>
     </tr>
     <tr>
         <td>File name</td>